mabsolut/paper_code_associations_alpage_volant/README.md

 - "Subplot": Subplot identifier (one for the alpine and subalpine treatments: "0"; and four for the alpine warmed treatment: "A", "B", "C", "D"), each subplot correspond to one community
 - "Subplot2": Sub-subplot identifier ("LL", "LR", "UL", "UR"), four per community

-## Code
+## 3. Code

-main.csv allows the computation of all the spripts at the same time.
-Please make sure to be on Linux as the multiproceding works better on it.
-You can choose the precompute possibility to passe the long step (3 hours) of combinaison of all the possibility of the effect size.
+The script main.py allows all analyses to be run sequentially.

+Analyses were performed under Linux; multiprocessing is more reliable on this operating system.

+Some steps (notably the computation of all possible effect-size combinations) are computationally intensive and may take up to ~3 hours.
+A precomputed option is available to skip these long steps if needed.